-Learn About Food Stamps Program Renewal in Virginia
+Learn About Food Items You Can Purchase With SNAP in Virginia

 With Virginia SNAP food benefits, beneficiaries can purchase food items from authorized retailers and local farmer’s markets that accept the benefit EBT card as payment.
 The only items approved for purchase using food stamp SNAP benefits are food items that can contribute to the diet of beneficiaries and their family members.
 Some of the most common food items that can be purchased with a VA food stamp benefit card include:

 - Dairy products

 Commonly eaten foods like cereals, cheeses and poultry are all included in approved items that can be bought using SNAP program benefits.
 Seeds, plants or trees that are meant to produce food for human consumption can be purchased with food stamp benefits.
 The EBT benefits card can also be used at qualifying retailers to purchase baby food, diabetic food or diet food products.
 Virginia SNAP benefits can be used when buying ingredients for meal preparation, such as herbs, spices or oils.
 Water, ice and snack foods that are meant for human consumption are eligible for purchase with food stamps.
 Elderly or disabled SNAP beneficiaries who receive meals delivered to their homes may be able to pay for the meals using SNAP food stamps, if the meal delivery companies are authorized to accept EBT cards as payment.

 Items You Cannot Buy With Virginia SNAP Benefits

 Authorized retailers that accept VA food stamps benefits may sell some items that cannot be purchased using these benefits.
 Before shopping at a qualifying store, SNAP benefit recipients should review the unapproved items that cannot be purchased using food stamp benefits.
 Some of the unapproved items include:

 - Household items, toiletries, cosmetics or pet supplies